Butane: Uses

-Effects and health issues
+Health effects

 Inhalation of butane can cause euphoria, drowsiness, unconsciousness, asphyxia, cardiac arrhythmia, fluctuations in blood pressure and temporary memory loss, when abused directly from a highly pressurized container, and can result in death from asphyxiation and ventricular fibrillation.
-It enters the blood supply and within seconds produces intoxication.
+Butane enters the blood supply, and within seconds, leads to intoxication.
 Butane is the most commonly abused volatile substance in the UK, and was the cause of 52% of solvent related deaths in 2000.
 By spraying butane directly into the throat, the jet of fluid can cool rapidly to −20 C by expansion, causing prolonged laryngospasm.
-"Sudden sniffer's death" syndrome, first described by Bass in 1970, is the most common single cause of solvent related death, resulting in 55% of known fatal cases.
+"Sudden sniffer's death" syndrome, first described by Bass in 1970, is the most common single cause of solvent related deaths, resulting in 55% of known fatal cases.